Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

 \subsubsection{Synthetic data}

 In order to ensure controlled conditions, we start validating our framework using a synthetic dataset.
 The structure of the synthetic dataset is identical to the experimental one, which is defined at the beginning of this section.
-As model for data generation, we use the following four-term model which was previously discovered in \cite{martonová_modelDiscoveryCardiacTissue_2025} from the experimental dataset
+For data generation, we use the deterministic four-term model discovered from the experimental dataset in \cite{martonova_modelDiscoveryCardiacTissue_2025}, which is reported as

 After generating the data, we added heteroscedastic Gaussian noise to the data according to the data model defined in \cref{subsubsec:gps}.
 Here, we also assume a minimum and a relative error standard deviation of $\minErrorStddev = \SI{0.01}{\kilo\pascal}$ and $\relativeErrorStddev = \SI{5}{\percent}$, respectively. \\